-- the certified worker has obtained employment of long-term duration or a bona fide offer of such work in another area (must be in the United States); and - the individual has not previously received a relocation allowance under the same certification; and - the individual is totally separated from certified employment at the time of relocation.
+- the certified worker has obtained "suitable employment" affording a reasonable expectation of long-term duration or a bona fide offer of such work in another area (must be in the United States); and - the individual has not previously received a relocation allowance under the same certification; and - the individual is totally separated from certified employment at the time of relocation.
 (Partially separated workers may apply in anticipation of total layoff.)

-A relocation allowance pays not more than 90% of the reasonable and necessary expenses of moving the certified worker, their family, and their household goods (not to exceed the weight limit authorized in Federal travel regulations) to the new location.
-Additionally, the certified worker will receive a lump sum payment equal to three times their average weekly wage, up to a maximum of \$1,250, to help them get settled.
+A relocation allowance pays 100% of the reasonable and necessary expenses of moving the certified worker, their family, and their household goods (not to exceed the weight limit authorized in Federal travel regulations) to the new location.
+Additionally, the certified worker will receive a lump sum payment equal to three times their average weekly wage, up to a maximum of \$1,500, to help them get settled.
+An application for relocation allowance must be filed and approved by the Regional Manager before the individual moves.